 If you miss a group class lesson, we can arrange for you to get caught up on a different day, before the next class.
-Private classes can be shifted to the next week with no interruption in the learning sequence.
+Private classes can be shifted to the next week with no interruption in the learning sequence, or pay period.

 11) I paid before the semester, but now can't attend a group class.
 Can I get my money back?